indigo-iam/voms-aa/compose/README.md

-This folder contains a StoRM2 development docker compose file
+This folder contains a development docker compose file for the voms-aa